 Easily navigable pages, seamless user experience on cross devices, engaging and informative content, stunning visuals – these are some of the must-haves for a successful website.
 Every little detail on the web page adds to the user friendliness of the website.
 And in a survey by Search Engine Journal, 40% of the participants hold search box to be more important than anything else!

-The simple search box seems to just be a very small component in the website design, but this simple functionality when implemented with great efforts, can enhance the usability of the website extensively.
-It is a strategy implemented into design to help the users find relevant content.
-Users can find content by specifying keywords or phrases without navigating through the entire website structure.
+Website development company professionals, too, vouch for its fact.
+The little search box seems to be only a small component in the website design, but this simple functionality, when implemented strategically, can enhance the usability of the website extensively.

 Categorized search is a concept used in websites with categorized products.
 It narrows down results with the use of a sidebar filtering options.
 This sidebar further filters the generated results.

 Several websites now send newsletters based on the user’s search history.
 This is a very effective marketing strategy which provides users with updates on products they are interested in.
 This implies that a user’s search history is recorded and monitored.
-Youtube.com generates suggested videos based on recent views.
-A well implemented search function has a great potential for the success of any website.
-The search feature of google.com is a great example to understand this fact.
+YouTube generates suggested videos or eCommerce websites display recommended products based on recent views.
+As you can understand, a well-implemented search function has great potential to ensure the success of any website.